 - Errors and fixes

-You will find that the surnames and the locations in the section of the tree are self-explanatory.
-However, it does provide a very good overview of the same as well as you can export the data e.g. you can export the data onto an excel spreadsheet if you want to explore it later on.
+You will find that the surnames and the locations in the tree section are self-explanatory.
+However, it does provide an excellent overview of the same as well as you can export the data, e.g., export the data onto an excel spreadsheet if you want to explore it later.

-- Dark red color indicates that the person is known to have been alive as to when the census had been taken.
+- The dark red indicates that the person is known to have been alive when the census was taken.

-- Whereas the paler red color indicates that the person may have been alive.
+- Paler red colour indicates that the person may have been alive.